bluwave/iosBuildScript/README.md

 ios build scripts to automate ios builds from command line

-i usually have a directory structure like this with my ios builds
+i usually have a directory structure like this with my ios projects

 	--
+	|
+	|-projectName(src files usually here)
  	|
  	|-projectName.xcodeproj
  	|